Are you using SEO effectively to boost your business?

 Step 1: Make Your Site Crawlable

 An accessible URL is an important SEO ranking factor.
 Ensure that Google can crawl your site to find your content and know what it is about.
 An essential tool for this is an XML sitemap that lists all your pages.
-You can easily create an XML sitemap with Yoast SEO or via the XML Sitemaps tool.
+You can easily create an XML sitemap with All in One SEO or via the XML Sitemaps tool.

 Learn more about doing an SEO audit for site crawlability here.